em3ndez/tiny-web-server/README.md

 Here's a simple example of how this might work:

-1. **Server**: Sends a short message over the WebSocket, e.g., "New data available for item 123".
+1. **Server**: Sends a short message over the WebSocket, e.g., "{'newTrades': {'tickets': '['MSFT', 'since': 1730052329]}}".

-2. **Client**: Receives the message and performs a GET request to `/api/items/123` to retrieve the full details.
+2. **Client**: Receives the message and performs a GET request to `/api/trades/MSFT` to retrieve the full details.

 This pattern is particularly useful in applications where real-time updates are needed, but the data associated with those updates is too large or complex to send over a WebSocket connection.

+## Secure Channels

+TODO: HTTP so far, HTTP to do (has traditional fronting solutions)

+TODO: WS so far but no WSS - thoughts?

 ## Don't do this